Ishu Ishiyama, 7 dan, Shihan

 UVic Aikido Club

-Hilary started with Judo in university and switched to Aikido in 1977 in Halifax.
+Hilary Dawson Sensei started with Judo in university and switched to Aikido in 1977 in Halifax.
 After moving to Victoria, she continued her training under the guidance of Kawahara Shihan and was a direct student of Ishiyama Shihan for 7 years.
-She has taught childrens, beginners and womens programmes.
-Since 1987 she has been the chief instructor at the University of Victoria.
+She has taught children's, beginners' and women's programmes.
+Since 1987 she has been the Chief Instructor of the UVic Aikido Club.

 Pat Olson, 6 dan, Shidoin